 5G and Enhanced Mobile Experiences

 Imagine downloading a 2-hour 4K movie in seconds or joining a global online game with zero lag.
-This is what 5G offers.
-With speeds up to 10 Gbps, everyday tasks become seamless.
+5G offers speeds up to 10 Gbps, making everyday tasks seamless.
 Let’s see how 5G changes what’s possible.

 Faster Data Speed: What Does It Mean for Users?